filmic rgb

 Use this setting to increase the number of passes of the highlight reconstruction algorithm.
 More iterations means more color propagation into clipped areas from pixels in the surrounding neighbourhood.
 This can produce more neutral highlights, but it also costs more in terms of processing power.
 It can be useful in difficult cases where there are magenta highlights due to channel clipping.

-The default reconstruction works on separate RGB channels and has only one iteration applied, whereas the high quality reconstruction uses a different algorithm that works on RGB ratios (which is a way of breaking down chromaticity from luminance) and can use several iterations to graduately propagate colors from neighbouring pixels into clipped areas.
-However, if too many iterations are used, the reconstruction can denegenerate, which will result in far colors being improperly inpainted into clipped objects (color bleeding) – for example white clouds being inpainted with blue sky, or the sun disc shot through trees being inpainted with leaf-green.
+The default reconstruction works on separate RGB channels and has only one iteration applied, whereas the high quality reconstruction uses a different algorithm that works on RGB ratios (which is a way of breaking down chromaticity from luminance) and can use several iterations to gradually propagate colors from neighbouring pixels into clipped areas.
+However, if too many iterations are used, the reconstruction can degenerate, which will result in far colors being improperly inpainted into clipped objects (color bleeding) – for example white clouds being inpainted with blue sky, or the sun disc shot through trees being inpainted with leaf-green.

 add noise in highlights